olivierperez/kata-shame-on-it/langs/en/README.md

 - Does touching a piece of code seem risky?
 - Is there a piece of code that annoys me?

-This is not an exaustive list, there are many more questions to ask.
+This is not an exhaustive list, there are many more questions to ask.
 However I think they will help you out the first pitfalls.